nay-cat/dpsanalyzer/README.md

 ![image](https://github.com/nay-cat/dpsanalyzer/assets/63517637/4f2d8a32-537f-44b5-a661-dad64491b973)

 # File
-`dps-parsed-results.txt` - Makes files more understandable and sorts them by name `dps-query-results.txt` - All strings that contains ".exe" and "!!"
-`dps-suspicious-results.txt` - All strings with same .exe but different timestamp `dps-suspicious-paths.txt` - Folders that contains strings of dps-suspicious-results
+`dps-parsed-results.txt` - Makes files more understandable and sorts them by name\n `dps-query-results.txt` - All strings that contains ".exe" and "!!"\n `dps-suspicious-results.txt` - All strings with same .exe but different timestamp\n `dps-suspicious-paths.txt` - Folders that contains strings of dps-suspicious-results\n